Kenta11/micro1-as/README.md

 ## License

-Files are released under the [MIT license](LICENSE).
-However, the license is not applied to third-party libraries.
+All files are licensed with [MIT license](LICENSE) excluding third-party projects.

 ## Contact